stacks-network/sbtc/docker/testnet/README.md

 ```

 You should now have `./postgres/data` populated with the data we provided.
+Note that there was one instance where the data had permission that didn't
+work for the folks running the signer.
+If your signer is saying that it
+cannot find the signer database either:

+1. The database is not in the location `.postgres/data`
+2. It has incompatable permissions with the docker container runner.

 ### Add an event-listener to your Stacks node